devuri/plugin-interface/README.md

 # WordPress Plugin Interface

-The Plugin Interface is a PHP interface designed to provide a consistent structure for WordPress plugins.
+A simple PHP interface designed to provide a consistent structure for WordPress plugins.
 It defines a set of methods that any implementing class must adhere to, ensuring uniformity and ease of use across different plugins.

 ## Table of Contents